 Transfers who have attended any campus of the University of California and satisfied lowerdivision breadth and general-education (B/GE) requirements at that campus prior to transfer may consider these requirements satisfied for John Muir, Thurgood Marshall, or Earl Warren college only.
 Students who follow UC Reciprocity are welcome to apply to Eleanor Roosevelt or Revelle college.
 Courses completed prior to transfer will be applied toward the college's own lower-division requirements.
 Revelle students must also complete the remainder of the college's requirements.
 Students at Eleanor Roosevelt College must complete three academic quarters of the "Making of the Modern World" sequence in addition to the UC Reciprocity requirements.
-They must also complete the remainder of the college's general education requirements.
+They must also complete any of the college's general education requirements which can be met by transfer coursework.
+The college will make every effort to apply as much transfer coursework as possible.